rkone/TrackableEntities.Core/README.md

    <ProjectReference Include="..\TrackableEntities.IncrementalGenerator\TrackableEntities.IncrementalGenerator.csproj" OutputItemType="Analyzer" ReferenceOutputAssembly="false" />
 ```

 I'd suggest creating a client entity project, but you can add the generated client entities directly to your client project.
 From this project, create link to the Generated\TrackableEntities.IncrementalGenerate\TrackableEntities.IncrementalGenrater.TrackableEntityGenerator\ClientTrackableEntities.gs file.
+Also, edit the project propertes and add USECLIENTENTITIES conditional compilation symbols for both Debug and Release builds.

 With this implementation, you also need to create another class file with the following:
 ```csharp
 public partial class ClientBase